mbrukman/autogen/README.md

 autogen
 =======

-Automatically generate boilerplate comments for new files with a single command.
+Automatically generate boilerplate comments and code for new files with a single command.

 Usage: